Fehling's solution

-In organic chemistry, Fehling's solution is a chemical reagent used to differentiate between water-soluble carbohydrate and ketone (>C=O) functional groups, and as a test for reducing sugars and non-reducing sugars, supplementary to the Tollens' reagent test.
+In organic chemistry, Fehling's solution (/'feɪlɪŋ/, FAY-ling) is a chemical reagent used to differentiate between water-soluble carbohydrate and ketone (>C=O) functional groups, and as a test for reducing sugars and non-reducing sugars, supplementary to the Tollens' reagent test.
 The test was developed by German chemist Hermann von Fehling in 1849.

 Laboratory preparation

 Fehling's solution is prepared by combining two separate solutions: Fehling's A, which is a deep blue aqueous solution of copper(II) sulfate, and Fehling's B, which is a colorless solution of aqueous potassium sodium tartrate (also known as Rochelle salt) made strongly alkaline with sodium hydroxide.
 These two solutions, stable separately, are combined when needed for the test because the copper(II) complex formed by their combination is not stable: it slowly decomposes into copper hydroxide in the alkaline conditions.
 The active reagent is a tartrate complex of Cu^{2+}, which serves as an oxidizing agent.
 The tartrate serves as a ligand.
 However, the coordination chemistry is complex and various species with different metal to ligand ratio have been determined.

 Other methods of preparing comparable cupric-ion test-reagent solutions were developed at about the same time as Fehling's.
 These include the Viollette solution (eponymous for Charles Cléophile Viollette (1823–1894)) and the Soxhlet solution (eponymous for Franz Ritter von Soxhlet (1848–1926)), both containing tartrate, and Soldaïni's solution (eponymous for Arturo Soldaïni), which instead contains carbonate.
 Barfoed's test is also related and similar to Fehling's test (eponymous for Christen Thomsen Barfoed (1815–1889)).